Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Most of the team had already filtered back up to the main concourse by the time they got there.
 They were slightly diminished, with Powell, ‘Base, Southpaw, Kiwi and Hamlet - Parata and Newman - having had to run off on an emergency call elsewhere.

 Central Ops had large windows overlooking the concourse, and Adam could see Costello talking with Adele Park.
-She looked… subdued and unhappy, but not angry or whatever.
+She looked... subdued and unhappy, but not angry or whatever.

 She also looked tired as hell.
 Then again, the big clock on the wall said it was 04:30 local time, so she’d been up all night.
 Throw in the stress and fear of being raided by the HEAT and she was honestly holding up like a fucking trooper.